ange-taylor/SQL/README.md

 ## Tools & Technologies

 - **Databases**: Proficiency in RDBMS such as PostgreSQL, MySQL, SQL Server, tailored for business analytics.
-- **Business Intelligence Tools**: Experience with SQL in BI platforms like AddMaple or similar.
+- **Business Intelligence Tools**: Experience with SQL in BI platforms.
-- **Data Visualization**: Incorporating SQL with data visualization techniques to present clear, actionable insights using tools such as AddMaple.
+- **Data Visualization**: Incorporating SQL with data visualization techniques to present clear, actionable insights.

 ## How to Navigate